Soap making has long been traditional for many years but in recent times the interest for "homegrown" soap has grown.

 are the building blocks of all oils, fats and seed butter.

-Each and every oil consists of a various Triglycerides with the basic difference in the fatty acid chain.
+Oil consists of various Triglycerides with the basic difference in the fatty acid chain.

 Once the Triglyceride undergoes hydrolysis, the Triglyceride breaks into a Glycerin and 3 fatty acid molecules.
 This is

-very similar with the saponification reaction.
+very similar to the saponification reaction.
 When making soap, the chemical reaction with the lye is breaking down the

 Triglyceride (the oil, seed butter) into a Glycerin and 3 fatty acid salts, because we use NaOH for saponification.

-2 Any salt will destroy leavy root grown plants by osmosis.
+3 Any salt will destroy leafy root grown plants by osmosis.
 Where there is more salt found in the soil the

 chemical structure of the soil is altered.
 Roots of a plant can't soak up water in the soil, causing